Menu Close

 • Present your lectures synchronously through a virtual meeting.
 These lectures should be scheduled at the same time as your class meeting.
 See virtual meeting options (below).

-• Technology needed:
+Technology needed:

 • A computer, webcam, and microphone

-• internet access
+• Internet access

-• How to help students with limited computer and internet access:
+How to help students with limited computer and internet access:

 • Encourage students to attend synchronously by phone.
 Select a virtual meeting option that allows recording, and share the recording in Canvas for students unable to attend synchronously.
 See virtual meeting options (below).

-• What to do:
+What to do:

-• Technology needed:
+Technology needed:

 • A computer, webcam, and microphone

-• internet access
+• Internet access

-• How to help students with limited computer and internet access:
+How to help students with limited computer and internet access:

 • Encourage students to attend synchronously by phone.
 Select a virtual meeting option that allows recording, and share the recording in Canvas for students unable to attend synchronously.
 See virtual meeting options (below).

-• What to do:
+What to do:

-• Technology needed: Canvas
+Technology needed:

-• How to help students with limited computer and internet access: Students can complete assignments by hand, take photos of their work using their phone camera with a free app like CamScanner, and email a pdf of their assignment to you.
+• Students can complete assignments by hand, take photos of their work using their phone camera with a free app like CamScanner, and email a pdf of their assignment to you.

 Virtual Meeting Options

 You have at least three options, listed below.
 Please use the information below, or (New) this virtual meeting tool comparison chart, to determine what will work best for you and your students.
-If you are unsure which option to choose please contact the CTLE for guidance.

 Screen Recording Options